Welcome Hardworking Food Allergy Mamas!

 Here's what I know and believe:

 Living with food allergies is hard and can be isolating.

 There’s a lot of misinformation about food allergies which can divide people instead of bringing them together.

-Food allergic people and their communities need support and education to navigate this life.
+Food allergy families need support and education to navigate.

 Each person has value and they were made for one or several purposes.
-I believe that weaknesses (including food allergies and celiac) can become strengths to be used to live out that purpose.
+I believe that weaknesses (including food allergies or celiac) can become strengths to be used to live out that purpose.

-Teaching others and kids about food allergies (whether they have it or not) can make this world a better place.
+Teaching adults and kids about food allergies (whether they have it or not) can make this world a better place.